AqwamCreates/DataPredict/docs/DataPredictLibrariesLicensingAgreements.md

 * [Childhood-Appreciation License Version](https://github.com/AqwamCreates/DataPredict/blob/main/docs/DataPredictLibrariesLicensingAgreements/) (Incomplete)

-    * Includes DataPredict™, DataPredict™ Neural and DatapPredict™ Axon.
+    * Includes DataPredict™, DataPredict™ Neural and DataPredict™ Axon.

     * No cost and no limit for all current existing (non-B2B) projects.
 This deal ends on my next birthday, 23 January 2026.